PatrickMall/project-3-frontend-for-readme/README.md

         </div>
 ```

 One of the other major things I learnt and now use regularly is tailwind CSS.
-I find that using this for layouts and responsive design is great and I can create great UX that look great.
+I find that using this for layouts and responsive design is great and I can create great UX that is easy to style.

-My use of Tailwind for the layout and styling of the site can be seen through all the pages and I utilised my Photoshop skills to soften the background image contrast.
+My use of Tailwind CSS for the layout and styling of the site can be seen through all the pages and I utilised my Photoshop skills to soften the background image contrast.

 Here is an example of how I utilised Tailwind CSS in this project